-I hope so, because these blueberry oatmeal pancakes are so yummy!
+I hope so, because these vegan blueberry oatmeal pancakes are so yummy!
 They are the perfect weekend breakfast to serve to your family.

 And that part, that little scene has come true.
 I get to make pancakes on the weekend for my little gang here, and I love it.